Starfish-develop/Starfish/README.md

 * use the full PHOENIX spectrum from the master grid (and interpolator), then downsample to the TRES instrument
 * Finish necessary grid_tools fixes/tests in order to guarantee the Master grid is correct for the production run
-* Update interpolator so that it can draw from HDF5 in parallel/mpi
-* Function to TRES-convolve spectrum from grid.
-Maybe this is part of Model?
 * sort out usage of C.kms_air and C.kms_vac

 ## grid_tools.py